cornell-brg/torng-uecgra-scripts-hpca2021/uecgra-analytical-model/README.md

 Plotting and Visualizing the DFGs
 --------------------------------------------------------------------------

-Then you can plot the DFGs for each kernel, including the toy DFG constructed manually in dfgs.py (feel free to build your own DFGs here too):
+The first thing you can do is to plot and visualize the DFGs for each kernel, including the toy DFG constructed manually in dfgs.py (feel free to build your own DFGs here too):

     % python plot-bf.py
     % python plot-dither.py